rmulvey/bridgepoint/doc-bridgepoint/notes/4896_scoped_enum/4896_scoped_enum.ant.md

 ### 3. Background

-A user observed that if a duplicate named Enumeration Data Type is defined both at the system level and inside a component, attempted usage of the data type results in a syntax error of the form:
+A user observed that if a duplicate named Enumeration type is defined both at the system level and inside a component, attempted usage of this scoped results in a syntax error of the form:

 ```
 Multiple enumerations found for ->color<-: enum4::enum4::Enumeration Four::ScopedEnum::ScopedEnum::color ,enum4::enum4::Datatypes::color	Object_A__one.oal_err	/enum4/models/enum4/enum4/Enumeration Four/ScopedEnum/ScopedEnum/Object A/InstanceStateMachine	line 1	Problem